CaronSch/ethdenver-bufficornanalytics/README.md

-# INTRODUCTION TO BLOCKCHAIN DATA ANALYTICS: POAP NFT USE CASE
+# INTRODUCTION TO BLOCKCHAIN DATA ANALYTICS: Bufficorn NFT

 This workshop is an introduction to blockchain data analysis for people interested in coding and data analytics/science.
 Workshop will be friendly for code beginners with python knowledge.
 Bring your laptop and code along!
-Starting point is a short introduction to blockchain data analytics, it's use-cases and an overview of toolings for blockchain data analytics.
-Then we will work on an end-to-end use-case where we want to analyze the POAP NFT token and create different metrics and visualizations based on onchain and POAP metadata.
-Also there will be cross chain integration and comparision of data between Ethereum and xDai.
+Starting point is a short introduction to blockchain data analytics, its use-cases and an overview of toolings for blockchain data analytics.
+Then we will work on an end-to-end use-case where we want to analyze the Bufficorn NFT token and create different metrics and visualizations based on onchain and POAP metadata.
 This will be an end-to-end workshop where the data querying/gathering, data preprocessing and visualization will be addressed.

 # Installation